310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/prologue.md

 That’s when I thought maybe you guys could help out instead.

-Ryuseitai's 'bout being heroes of justice, so a duty to maintain public order would suit you all perfectly, yeah?
+Ryuseitai's 'bout being allies of justice, so a duty to maintain public order would suit you all perfectly, yeah?

 But, well… This isn't your problem to deal with.
 Hopefully they'll find people for the job, so forget what I just said.
 {% endbubble %}